dhable/caffeinatedideas.com/README.md

 There's a list of things that I need to work on when I get time to do so:

 * Replace boot with simple deps.edn functionality.
-** Implement assemble command as CLI program (DONE)
+    * Implement assemble command as CLI program (DONE)
-** Implement author command as CLI program
-** Implement publish command as CLI program
+    * Implement publish command as CLI program (DONE)

 * Link Linter: Checks all of the HTML links to ensure that they point to live sites and pages still.
 Generates a report of all links that need to be addressed.